Access control in Azure Data Lake Storage Gen2

 Access check algorithm

-The following pseudocode represents the access check algorithm for Data Lake Storage Gen2 accounts.
+The following pseudocode represents the access check algorithm for storage accounts.

 As illustrated in the Access Check Algorithm, the mask limits access for named users, the owning group, and named groups.